Dennis Kelly (American football): Philadelphia Eagles (first stint)

-Kelly was selected by the Philadelphia Eagles in the fifth round, 153rd overall, in the 2012 NFL draft.

-Kelly played in thirteen games as a rookie.
-He started the last ten games, three at right guard and seven at right tackle.
-The Eagles finished with a 4–12 record.
-He did not play in any games in 2013 as the Eagles finished with a 10–6 record and qualified for the playoffs, losing to the New Orleans Saints in the Wild Card round.
-He played in three games in 2014 from weeks 2–4, starting all three.
-The Eagles finished with another 10–6 record but did not qualify for the playoffs.
 On September 9, 2015, Kelly signed a one-year contract extension with the Eagles through 2016.
-He played in fourteen games, starting two, in 2015.
-The Eagles finished with a 7–9 record.
+He played in 14 games, starting two, in 2015.
+The Eagles finished with a 7–9 record and did not qualify for the playoffs.

 On April 27, 2016, Kelly signed another one-year contract extension with the Eagles through 2017.

 Tennessee Titans

 2016 season

 On August 16, 2016, Kelly was traded to the Tennessee Titans for wide receiver Dorial Green-Beckham.

-In his first season with the Titans, he played in all sixteen games, starting six, often being used as a sixth lineman for an offensive line that blocked for DeMarco Murray as he led the AFC in rushing yards.
-He notably replaced Taylor Lewan when he was ejected during the week 10 47–25 win against the Green Bay Packers.
-The offense amassed 446 yards and 6 touchdowns during that game.
+In his first season with the Titans, Kelly played in all 16 games, starting six, often being used as a sixth lineman for an offensive line that blocked for DeMarco Murray as he led the AFC in rushing yards.
+Kelly notably replaced Taylor Lewan when he was ejected during the Week 10 47–25 victory over the Green Bay Packers as the offense amassed 446 yards and six touchdowns during that game.
 The Titans finished 9–7 from a 3–13 record last season.

+2017 season

 On July 26, 2017, Kelly signed a multi-year contract extension with the Titans.

-2017 season

-In 2017, Kelly remained in a backup role behind starting left tackle Taylor Lewan and starting right tackle Jack Conklin, playing in all 16 games starting one.
+Kelly remained in a backup role behind starting left tackle Taylor Lewan and starting right tackle Jack Conklin, playing in all 16 games starting one.
 The Titans again finished 9–7 and qualified for the playoffs, where they won the Wild Card game against the Kansas City Chiefs and lost the Divisional Round to the New England Patriots.
 He played in both games and replaced Conklin when he tore his ACL in the latter.